microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/GettingStarted.md

 ## Type property
 Every element has a `type` property which identifies what kind of object it is.
-Looking at the above card you can see we have 2 elements, one which is an `Image`, one which is a `TextBlock`.
+Looking at the above card you can see we have two elements, one which is an `Image`, one which is a `TextBlock`.

 ## Basic elements
 The most fundamental basic elements are: